abdelkhalek-haddany/Traffic-sign-classification/README.md

 # Traffic Sign Classification Project

 This project focuses on classifying traffic signs using a dataset that contains various types of traffic signs.
-The project employs data processing, visualization, and machine learning to build a classification model.
+The project employs data processing, visualization, and CNN - deep learning  to build a classification model.

 ## Table of Contents